MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 It's a boolean value.

-* if `true`, the top of the element will be aligned to the top of the visible area of the scrollable ancestor (Default)
+* if `true`: the top of an element will be aligned to the top of the visible area of the scrollable ancestor (Default).
-* if `false`, the bottom of the element will be aligned to the bottom of the visible area of the scrollable acestor.
+* if `false`: the bottom of an element will be aligned to the bottom of the visible area of the scrollable ancestor.

 **scrollIntoViewOptions:**